 It is important to remember that you will be entering their home and must agree to an inspection before you enter the premise.
 It is up to the tenants whether or not they wish to be present for the inspection.
 Property inspections can feel intrusive, so it’s quite normal for them to want to attend.

 It is a good idea to carry out inspections after your tenants have checked in.
 This way, you can spot potential issues before they become more serious problems.
 At this point you should also consider completing a detailed inventory report, ensuring that you record the condition of all the items that you have provided for the property.
+Lettings agents often provide this service, and there are companies that will provide this service to a high standard to ensure all details are noted.
 This will make things much easier when the tenant checks out.

 Compile a report of your findings and clearly outline action points for your tenants ahead of your next visit.